 How do you summarize your year?

 Once you’ve mused over the reflection questions, you’re probably ready to set your new year intentions.
+Notice I did not say resolutions.
 Why set intentions instead of resolutions?

 I prefer to set new year intentions over new year resolutions because resolutions are too concrete.
 It’s easy to get discouraged and disappointed when we don’t achieve our resolutions, even if something out of our control prevents us from achieving them.